chrisross10/Trains/README.md

 + The distance may be of any integer size greater than ZERO

 + The application treats the unit of distance as *miles*.
 This is to help prevent connascence of meaning.
-I.e. to reduce the coupling between the application knowing that an ```int``` represents some unit fo distance
+I.e. to reduce the coupling between the application knowing that an ```int``` represents some unit of distance

 ## Run the application